ilkimaydogan/SearchAnalytics/README.md

 - If searches consistently fail, wait at least 1 hour before trying again to allow Google's rate limiting to reset
 - Verify that your firewall or antivirus is not blocking the application from making HTTP requests
 - Check the console output for error messages

-## Important Considerations

-⚠️ **Rate Limiting Warning**: Google implements rate limiting for consecutive searches.
-If you make too many searches in a short period (especially with num=100 parameter), Google may temporarily block your IP address for approximately 1 hour, resulting in search errors.

-⚠️ **Google Redirects**: When scraping Google search results, the system may encounter multiple redirects (currently set to handle up to 23 redirect attempts).
-If searches consistently fail:
-- Try reducing the `TopNResult` value (e.g., search for top 50 instead of 100)
-- You can adjust the `maxTryOut` value in the `SearchQueryService.cs` file if needed
-- Wait longer between searches to avoid triggering Google's rate limiting

 ## Potential Improvements